BabatundeOnabajo/Think-Before-You-Print-For-Web-Browsers/README.md

 # Instructions
 In order to use this extension, it is helpful to follow the instructions down below:

+# Applications
+This browser extension will be particularly helpful for organisations that would like to bolster their environmental impact.
+The

 # Credits
 Babatunde Onabajo (ChurchMapped Limited)